All Episodes

 We can't get there fast enough.

-Uh, Mr. Speaker, welcome back.
+Mr. Speaker, welcome back.

-Um there's only one way that I can tell that you can have a real impact with Putin.
+There's only one way that I can tell that you can have a real impact with Putin.

-We if you understand that Vladimir Putin, 50% of his economy is rooted in energy, oil, and the Nord Stream 2 pipeline exemption waiver that Biden gave Putin while simultaneously firing Keystone XL pipeline workers.
+First, you'd need a strong leader that believes, okay, if you understand that Vladimir Putin, 50% of his economy is rooted in energy, oil, and the Nord Stream 2 pipeline exemption waiver that Biden gave Putin while simultaneously firing Keystone XL pipeline workers.

-Um that's 50% of his economy.
+That's 50% of his economy.

-Well that that is exactly what Reagan did to the Soviet Union.
+Well, that is exactly what Reagan did to the Soviet Union.

 He understood going in in 1981 that the only major source of foreign earnings was oil.

-And so he set out on a strategy with the Saudis, who were very mad at the Russians for having invaded Afghanistan.
+And so he set out on a strategy with the Saudis who were very mad at the Russians for having invaded Afghanistan.

-Uh and they literally cut off all of the hard currency that the Soviet Union counted on to be able to buy weapons and to be able to invest in research and development, and within five years they had bankrupted the country.
+And they literally cut off all of the hard currency that the Soviet Union counted on to be able to buy weapons and to be able to invest in research and development.

 And I think if we had followed President Trump's policy of energy independence, and if we were right now producing all the oil and gas we could, Putin would be a lot poorer.

-The Germans would have American natural gas to rely on to offset the Nord Stream 2.
+The Germans would have American natural gas to rely on to offset the Nord Stream 2, and we'd be in a much stronger position.

 Well, as a matter of fact, the Biden administration is digging in deeper.

-They they're going further into more restrictions on energy production in the country.
+They're going further into more restrictions on energy production in the country.

 In other words, they're really doubling down on inflation stupid.

-And and I don't really see any way out of it short of getting a new Congress and a new president.
+And I don't really see any way out of it short of getting a new Congress and a new president.

-But a lot of what he's doing, he's doing by executive action and executive orders, he's not even going to Congress.
+But a lot of what he's doing, he's doing by executive action and executive orders.

-So we should not be confused.
+So I hope you should not be confused.

 These are deliberate policies.

-These aren't accidents, they're not examples of incompetence.
+They're not examples of incompetence.

 You have a bunch of very left-wing big government socialists who are very woke in their social values.

-And for example, somebody made the comment to me earlier today that they worried a lot more about the American border with Mexico than the Russian border with Ukraine.
+And, for example, somebody made the comment to me earlier today that they worried a lot more about the American border with Mexico than the Russian border with Ukraine.

-This is because the Biden Pelosi Schumer team want to have open borders.
+This is because the Biden, Pelosi, Schumer team want to have open borders.

 They want to have millions of people entering the U.S. illegally.

-Uh and so we shouldn't be confused that this is some mistake.
+And so we shouldn't be confused that this is some mistake.

 This is their policy.